-The terms serving size and portion size are often used interchangeably, however, they are not the same thing and understanding the difference between them can help to bring some clarity to your food choices.
-Here’s a breakdown of the definition of serving size and portion size as well as an explanation on how to determine portion sizes and how to convert serving sizes to portion sizes.
+The terms serving size and portion size are often used interchangeably, however, they are not the same thing, and understanding the difference between them can help to bring some clarity to your food choices.
+Here’s a breakdown of the definition of serving size and portion size, the differences between them, as well as an explanation of how to determine portion sizes and how to convert serving sizes to portion sizes.

 What’s the difference between serving size and portion size?

 A serving size is the amount of food listed on a packaged food’s nutrition facts label, while a portion size is how much food you choose to eat at one time.